 The date that the Denver and Rio Grand Railroad tracks were laid in Gypsum is debatable.
 Knight and Hammock’s book sets the year at 1887 and “Eagle County History” put it at 1884.

 “Eagle County History” was put together by local students and their teachers in the early 1940s.
 Alan Clarke, then the Eagle County librarian, showed foresight in the preface he wrote, which included this: “I expect that it is mostly the eyes of strangers who look at this book, seeing in the portraits no family resemblance, reading in the text no familiar names.
-Nevertheless, I it’s the history of the ground that we stand on and of those who lived on it before us.
+Nevertheless, it’s the history of the ground that we stand on and of those who lived it before us.
 We should not forget them.”

 According to the book, when Daggett came to Gypsum in 1882 there were only four ranches between Red Cliff and Glenwood Springs and no wagon road into the valley.